wellcomecollection/wellcomecollection.org/infra/README.md

 Once that's done run:

-    ./airbag.sh <BUILD_STATE_BUCKET>
+    ./airbag.js

+You'll be asked to select the build bucket and build number.
-You'll be asked for a build number - get that from [cirleci](https://circleci.com/gh/wellcometrust/wellcomecollection.org).
+You can ge the build number from [cirleci](https://circleci.com/gh/wellcometrust/wellcomecollection.org).
+__Please only deploy master, as those are the only artifacts that exist__.

 That should deploy your changes once all the LBs and instances are reporting healthy.